gyde-tv/checks/README.md

 Checkins.manual_checkin "my-uuid-here"
 ```

-Note that currently it is tied to healthchecks, but the plan is to add support for other services longer term.
+Note that currently it is tied to [healthchecks.io](https://healthchecks.io), but the plan is to add support for other services longer term.

 ## Development